jshum/blog/README.md

 4. allow organic presentation of blog posts, pinterest wall style?
 5. related posts feature : https://github.com/LawrenceWoodman/related_posts-jekyll_plugin
 6. make search more modular. move referneces only to search.html. requires fixing relative paths.

+## relevancy graph
+1. get top 50-100 common words for each post
+2. compare with other posts, make score between each pair the # of overlaps in common words
+3. use chord diagram in d3.js

 ## Blog post ideas
 * the importance of interests